 Little Joe looked up at Mama as a tear slipped from his eye.
 “Mama, I’m sorry I disobeyed you.
-Sometimes I think the rules are dumb but I know that you give me rules to protect me, just like God gives me rules to protect me.
+Sometimes I think rules are dumb but I know that you give me rules to protect me, just like God gives me rules to protect me.
 Will you forgive me, Mama?”

-Mama held Little Joe’s hand and looked directly into his eyes, “What do you think your consequence should be?”
+Mama held Little Joe’s hand and looked directly into his eyes, “What do you think your consequence should be?” she asked

 Mama patted Little Joe’s head gently as she bent down beside him.
 “Wee man, I think you have punished yourself pretty hard all by yourself.
 I believe you learned an important lesson today.
 I’ve decided to give you grace.”